Expenditure on chronic kidney disease

 These estimates report direct, allocated and recurrent expenditure only.
 They do not account for the total amount spent on kidney health.

-Further information on how the estimates were derived is available from the Disease expenditure in Australia web report.
+Further information on how the estimates were derived is available from Health system spending on disease and injury in Australia 2023-24.

 Where is the money spent?